gevuong/aA-Games/go.md

     ```

 6. ```go test``` - runs any test files associated with current package
+7. Saving the go file will compile the code.

 ### What does "package main" mean?
 - There are two types of packages: executable packages, and reusable packages. 'main' is an executable package, meaning it is a package that can be compiled, and then "executed".
 However, **you must have function called "main"**, which is ran automatically when the program runs.
 For example, if your code has ```package apple```, and you run ```go build hello_world.go```, an executable will not be created.